Core concept

 Estimated runtime

-13h 3mThis setup has comfortable headroom for overnight use, assuming the wattage estimate is realistic.Share URL
+13h 3mThis setup has comfortable headroom for overnight use, assuming the wattage estimate is realistic.Rated Wh is reduced by efficiency, reserve, battery health, and temperature before it is divided by average load.

 Related Guides